Editorial

 (Redacted) followed the instruction.
 He denied it.
 If the complainant’s account of the nod is accurate, perjury solicited and directed by a sitting judge entered the record as fact.

 When I attempted to object — to say, “Let the record show that the judge just signaled the witness” — Loo cut me off.
 He didn’t just overrule the objection; he physically stopped the words from entering the transcript.
-He then moved to seal the case.
+He then ordered the case sealed upon the attorney’s request.

 This wasn’t a judicial error.
-It was a structural crime.
+If the account is accurate, it was a structural crime.

 Why would a judge do this?
 Because in Hawaii’s legal ecosystem, the “Zone of Politeness” protects the powerful from the consequences of their actions, and the complainant infers that Wilson Loo assessed the parties — one connected to a network of local power, the other a pro se litigant with a “complicated” file — and he made a calculation.
 The complainant infers that he calculated he could commit a crime in open court, in front of a court reporter and a clerk, and suffer zero consequences.